STMicroelectronics/fp-sns-allmems1/Projects/STM32L476RG-Nucleo/Applications/IKS01A3/ALLMEMS1/README.md

+## <b>ALLMEMS1 Application Description</b>

-# ALLMEMS1 Application Description for STM32L476RE with X-NUCLEO-IKS01A3 expansion board
+Application for STM32L476RE with X-NUCLEO-BNRG2A1, X-NUCLEO-CCA02M2 and X-NUCLEO-IKS01A3 expansion boards.

+Example Description:

-The ALLMEMS1 is an STM32 ODE function pack which lets you connect your IoT node to a smartphone via BLEand use a suitable AndroidT or iOST like the ST BLE Sensor app (Version 4.13.0 or higher), you can visualize real-time environmental sensor data, motion sensor data and digital microphone levels.
+The ALLMEMS1 is an STM32 ODE function pack which lets you connect your IoT node to a smartphone via BLEand use a suitable AndroidT or iOST like the ST BLE Sensor app (Version 4.20.0 or higher), you can visualize real-time environmental sensor data, motion sensor data and digital microphone levels.
 The package also allows to perform advanced functionality such as sound source localization using inputs from multiple microphones, as well sensor data fusion and accelerometer-based real-time activity recognition, gesture recognition, motion Intensity recognition.
 Moreover provides real-time information about: the user current pose based on data from a device, the user working mode (sitting at the desk or standing desk position), the tilt angles of the user device, the repetition quantity of various fitness activities performed by a user, the vertical movement.

-This firmware package includes Components Device Drivers, Board Support Package and example application for the following STMicroelectronics elements:
- - X-NUCLEO-BNRG2A1 Bluetooth Low energy expansion boards
- - X-NUCLEO-IKS01A3 Expansion board for four MEMS sensor devices:
-   - HTS221, LPS22HH, LSM6DSO, LIS2MDL
- - X-NUCLEO-CCA02M2 Digital MEMS microphones expansion board
- - NUCLEO-L476RG Nucleo boards
- - MotionAR software provides real-time activity recognition data using MEMS accelerometer sensor
- - MotionCP software provides carry Position recognition data using MEMS accelerometer sensor (Not enabled as default)
- - MotionFA software provides real-time information about the repetition quantity of various fitness activities performed by a user
- - MotionFX (iNEMOEngine PRO) suite uses advanced algorithms to integrate outputs from multiple MEMS sensors in a smartway, independent of environmental conditions, to reach optimal performance.
-Real-time motion-sensor data fusion is set to significantly improve the user experience, increasing accuracy, resolution, stability and response time.
- - MotionGR software provides carry Gesture recognition data using MEMS accelerometer sensor
- - MotionID software provides real-time Motion Intensity recognition data using MEMS accelerometer sensor
- - MotionPE software provides real-time information about the user current pose based on data from a device
- - MotionSD software provides real-time information about the user working mode (sitting at the desk or standing desk position)
- - MotionTL software provides real-time information about the tilt angles of the user device
- - MotionVC software provides real-time information about the vertical movement
- - AcousticSL software provides real-time audio source localization using PCM signal audio

 The Example application initizializes all the Components and Library creating 3 Custom Bluetooth services:

  - The first service exposes all the HW and SW characteristics:
    - the HW characteristics related to MEMS sensor devices: Temperature, Humidity, Pressure, Magnetometer, Gyroscope and Accelleromenter and Microphones Signal Noise dB level.